 In your day-to-day work, does your team ever stop to reflect on how you work together, what you’ve learned, and how you can improve?
 Just as the annual performance review is being replaced by frequent feedback and open communication between managers and employees, your team also benefits from periodic process reviews.
 These review meetings allow your team to reflect on how it collaborates, to learn from this reflection, and to get better at working together as a team.

 A solid review lets team members individually and collectively analyze team processes and identify areas for improvement.
 Scheduling periodic team review meetings helps your team incorporate recent learnings, whether your work is project-based or not.
-Team review meetings allow your team to:
+Team review meetings (also known as after-action review or retrospective) allow your team to:

 Team review meetings are not to discuss sales numbers or other quantitative data, or to assign blame or critique individual performance.
 The focus is on process, not outcomes.
 At Meeteor, we have regular blog writing team review meetings which has sped up our internal process for blog article creation.